gingeralford/TableTempoServer/README.md

 MVC Server (Postgres, Express, Sequelize, Node) for Table Tempo Full-Stack Project.

 <h1>Server for Table Tempo, a Restaurant Waitlist App</h1>
-<p>Table Tempo is a compact web app for managing waitlists in real time, targeted towards small to medium sized restaurants who are implementing "first come, first served" seating arrangments.
+<p>Table Tempo is a compact web app for managing waitlists in real time, targeted towards small to medium sized restaurants who are implementing "first come, first served" seating arrangements.
 The app's primary user would be restaurants and their staff, as it allows them to add parties to a running timed waitlist.
 The waitlist is ordered by estimated seating time given to the table, with seated tables moved to the bottom of the list out of sight.
 It allows hosts to store information about incoming parties in a compact format, and use visual cues to rapidly determine if a party has been waiting longer than expected.